 Regular cleanup of the construction home site is mandatory.
-All trash and debris shall be stored in a commercial trash container with precautions taken to prevent waste from blowing away during high winds and shall be removed from the trash disposal area on a weekly basis or when full, whichever occurs first.
+All trash and debris shall be stored in a commercial trash container with precautions taken to prevent waste from blowing away during high and winds and shall be removed from the trash disposal area on a weekly basis or when full, whichever occurs first.
 All soil and debris flowing into the street(s) or open spaces from the construction home site shall be cleaned as needed.
+All trash must be disposed of off home site on a weekly basis.
 A fine may be imposed by the AC for noncompliance with these requirements.